Angelica sinensis

 Angelica sinensis, commonly known as dong quai (當歸 (当归, dāngguī, tong-kui, dong1 gwai1)) or female ginseng, is a herb belonging to the family Apiaceae, indigenous to China.
 A. sinensis grows in cool high altitude mountains in East Asia.
-The yellowish brown root of the plant is harvested in the fall and used in traditional Chinese medicine.
-There was previously no scientific evidence that A. sinensis is effective for any medicinal purpose.
-More recently, there have been further studies, with multiple showing that ASP (Angelica sinensis polysaccharides) has important pharmacological effects, such as antitumor, anemia-improving, anti-inflammatory, antioxidative, immunomodulatory, hepatoprotective, antifibrotic, hypoglycemic, antiradiation, and antiviral effects, the mechanisms of which appear to involve the regulation of inflammation, oxidative stress, and profibrotic signaling pathways.
+There is no scientific evidence that A. sinensis is effective for any medicinal purpose.

 Cultivation

 Angelica is hardy to 5 C and can be cultivated at elevations of 1500 to 3000 m.
 Seedlings need to be kept out of direct sunlight, but the mature plant can withstand it.
 Angelica requires deep moist fertile soil and is perennial if prevented from going to seed.

-Traditional Chinese medicine

-The dried root of A. sinensis – commonly known as Chinese angelica (當歸 (dāngguī, tong-kui)) – is widely used in traditional Chinese medicine.

-Use and adverse effects

-Although A. sinensis has been used safely in doses up to 150 mg daily, there is evidence that it may affect the muscles of the uterus.

 Anticoagulant effect

 A. sinensis may increase the anticoagulant effects of the drug warfarin (as it contains coumarins), and consequently may increase the risk of bleeding.
 Caution is needed when consumed with herbs (such as ginkgo or garlic), which may affect blood clotting.

 Phytochemicals

 Phytochemicals include phytosterols, polysaccharides, ligustilide, butylphthalide, cnidilide, isocnidilide, p-cymene, ferulate, and flavonoids.